Category: Finance

 Hotel Upselling

-The classic upsell at the front desk is dead in a 24-hour mobile world.
+The classic upsell at the front desk is weaker in a 24-hour mobile world.
 Modern upselling happens at four touchpoints: pre-stay (email a few days before arrival, room upgrades and packages), at check-in (digital prompt for upgrades and amenities), in-stay (cart-time suggestions in the guest portal — 'add a glass of wine for €6'), and pre-checkout (late-checkout offers).
-Each is a different psychological moment with different conversion rates.
-The pre-stay email converts 3-8% on upgrades; in-stay cart prompts can convert 25-35% on small add-ons.
-The trick: stop calling everything an 'offer' and start treating it as relevant context-aware recommendation.
+Each is a different psychological moment with different intent.
+The trick: stop calling everything an 'offer' and start treating it as a relevant context-aware recommendation.

 Why it matters